 Emergency response exercises for the EOT are conducted annually.
 Minneapolis College has adopted an "all-hazards approach" to campus emergencies, utilizing the Incident Command System (ICS) of incident management.
 Public Safety Officers and other college officials have received incident command training to enhance our response to and recovery from critical campus events.
-Documentation of emergency response procedures and evacuation is maintained in the Minneapolis College Public Safety Department.
+Documentation of emergency response procedures and evacuation are maintained in the Minneapolis College Public Safety Department.

 All faculty, staff, and students should learn the evacuation routes and stairwell locations for all campus buildings they frequently occupy.
 Evacuation maps and information are posted throughout the campus.
-Emergency preparedness tests are conducted at least once per year and may be announced or unannounced.
+Emergency preparedness drills are conducted at least once per year.
 The purpose of these drills is to prepare building occupants for an organized evacuation in case of an emergency.
-Emergency response and evacuation procedures will be disseminated at least once a year prior to or after a test.
-Tests may cover a range of scenarios including, but not limited to, fire, severe weather, active shooter, bomb threat, etc. Documentation of such drill activity will be maintained by the Public Safety Department.
+Drills may be announced or unannounced.
+Emergency response and evacuation procedures will be disseminated at least once a year prior to or after a drill event.
+Drills may cover a range of scenarios including, but not limited to, fire, severe weather, active shooter, bomb threat, etc. If Public Safety, law enforcement or fire department personnel are on scene, follow their directions.
+Documentation of such drill activity will be maintained by the Public Safety Department.
 Documentation will include a description of the exercise, the date, the time, and whether the test was announced or unannounced.